Due to the below reasons, our company suggests changing the board to be FR4 embedded with copper, namely, copper replacing AlN.

 Question 2.
 Will the price of hybrid materials PCB fabrication be higher than single base material PCBs?

 Yes, it is likely to be, but for some high-performance materials, hybrid material PCBs can save costs, such as hybrid Rogers PCBs.
-It is complicated to design and fabricate hybrid PCBs, especially choosing materials and PP, lamination, and drilling holes.
+It is complicated to design and fabricate hybrid PCBs, especially in choosing materials and PP, lamination, and drilling holes.
 In the prototyping phase, we need trial production to test different design details until the sample proves the correct design so that we can produce hybrid PCB/PCBA in batches.

 Question 3.
 What are the applications of hybrid PCBs?